 The mineralogy and composition of the muds and clasts almost all attest to a deep origin along the décollement zone or the overlying mantle, regardless of the particle or clast size, from silty clay to boulder.
-With the exception of aragonite produced at the mudline, where rising pore fluids interact with seawater to produce carbonates and rare zeolites (analcime) found farther down in the section, X-ray diffraction (XRD) analysis shows that the muds are dominated by serpentine minerals formed by the hydration of ultramafics + accessory glaucophane, spinel, garnet, chlorite, and talc derived from the metamorphism of mafic rocks along the décollement.
-Optical examination on board ship suggests lizardite/antigorite > chrysotile > brucite.
+With the exception of aragonite produced at the mudline, where rising pore fluids interact with seawater to produce carbonates and rare zeolites (analcime) found further down in the section, X-ray diffraction (XRD) analysis shows that the muds are dominated by serpentine minerals (lizardite/antigorite > chrysotile > brucite) caused by the serpentinization of ultramafics + accessory glaucophane, spinel, garnet, chlorite, and talc derived from the metamorphism of mafic rocks along the décollement.

 The dual origin of the materials making up the mud breccia is even more clearly revealed in the grit fraction (0.1-1.5 cm).
-About 90% by volume of the grit fraction consists of partially to completely serpentinized ultramafic rocks, but 10% consists of metabasites, including glaucophane schist (Fig. F10), crossite/white-mica/chlorite schist, chlorite schist (Fig. F11), white-mica schist, and amphibolite schist containing blue-green to black amphibole and interstitial mica.
+About 90% of the grit fraction by volume consists of partially to completely serpentinized ultramafic rocks, but 10% consists of metabasites, including glaucophane schist (Fig. F10), crossite/white-mica/chlorite schist, chlorite schist (Fig. F11), white-mica schist, amphibolite schist containing blue-green to black amphibole and interstitial mica, and possibly jadeite and eclogite.
 These lithologies, especially the blueschists, are indicative of a high-pressure, low-temperature origin (Fryer et al., 1999; Fryer and Todd, 1999; Todd and Fryer, 1999), and we interpret them as metamorphosed basic rocks from the descending slab.
-About 1% of the serpentine mud consists of blue sodic amphibole.
+About 1% of the grit fraction consists of blue sodic amphibole.
 Analysis of similar grains in gravity cores from South Chamorro Seamount showed a crossitic composition (Fryer et al., 1999).
-The mineral grains are zoned with blue rims and lighter bluegreen cores, implying relatively rapid ascent with the rising serpentine muds.
+The mineral grains are zoned with blue rims and lighter blue-green cores, implying relatively rapid ascent with the rising serpentine muds.
 The rationale for this interpretation is that if the grains had been in contact with rising fluids having the extreme compositions observed in the pore water analyses (see below) for geologically significant periods of time, they would have likely back-reacted and would show retrograde metamorphic effects.